openlawlibrary/taf/specification/taf-spec.md

 }
 ```

-In this configuration each entry under the dependencies key represents
+In this configuration each entry under the dependencies key represents a separate authentication
-a separate authentication repository, identified by its namespace and name.
+repository, identified by its namespace and name.
+A referenced repository's full name, with namespace,
+MUST be unique within one authentication repository.

 #### 3.2.5 protected/info.json

-The `protected/info.json` file in TAF is a supplementary file that plays is meant for
+The `protected/info.json` file in TAF is a supplementary file that is meant for
 storing authentication repository's own metadata, or, more specifically, its name.
 An example of the file's content is as follows: